 What is Diatomaceous earth?

 ▪ WORKS GREAT WITH HEAT TREATMENT: Diatomaceous earth is a great tool to use on your residence as you heat treat your items.
-It’s safe to heat up itself, and can be placed on items that are awaiting heat treatment or that cannot be heat treated.
+It can be heat up itself, and can be placed on items that are awaiting heat treatment or that cannot be heat treated.

-▪ KILLS SAFELY: Diatomaceous earth is a desiccant, disrupting the waxy shell of bed bugs and making them more prone to eventual death by dehydration.
-It does not have any pesticides or other dangerous compounds.
+▪ KILLS: Diatomaceous earth is a desiccant, disrupting the waxy shell of bed bugs and making them more prone to eventual death by dehydration.
+It does not have any pesticides or other compounds.

 ▪ MECHANICAL BARRIER: It can also act as a physical barrier to bed bugs, meaning that they will avoid crawling through it.

 ▪ LONG LASTING BUT SLOW ACTING: While diatomaceous earth does not kill the bugs immediately (it can take 7 to 17 days) it does have long-lasting, effective results.